-Sculpture artists from across the nation are invited to participate in the tenth annual National Outdoor Sculpture Competition & Exhibition.
-Up to 14 sculptures will be juried into the exhibit and compete for cash prizes totaling up to $16,250.
-The exhibition opens in conjunction with the annual North Charleston Arts Festival, to be held May 1-9, 2015.
+Sculpture artists from across the nation are invited to participate in the thirteenth annual National Outdoor Sculpture Competition & Exhibition, which opens in conjunction with the 2018 North Charleston Arts Fest.
+Up to 14 sculptures will be juried into the exhibit and compete for cash prizes totaling up to $19,750.
+A $1250 honorarium is given to all artists accepted into the show to assist with transportation, installation, de-installation, and incidental expenses.
+Once all pieces are installed, the juror will award Best in Show ($1000), Outstanding Merit ($500), and up to three Honorable Mentions ($250 each).
 The application is only available online and may be accessed via the link at NorthCharlestonArtsFest.com/apply.
 An application fee of $35 allows artists to submit up to four entries.
-Deadline for submissions is Wednesday, February 25, 2015.
+Deadline for submissions is Sunday, February 25, 2018.
+Artists in need of assistance with any part of the application process may contact the Cultural Arts Department to schedule a one-on-one meeting, which can be conducted over the phone or in person.

 Organized and presented by the City of North Charleston Cultural Arts Department, this 11 month exhibition offers established and emerging artists the opportunity to display their thought provoking, extraordinary sculptures throughout the picturesque North Charleston Riverfront Park.
 Set on the banks of the Cooper River, Riverfront Park features ten acres of walking paths, a boardwalk and fountain, an expansive lawn with performance pavilion, children’s play areas, and picnic sites.
 An estimated 50,000 people visit this public park annually to enjoy the amenities located in the heart of the city’s arts community.

-The 10th Annual National Outdoor Sculpture Competition & Exhibition will be on display May 1, 2015, through March 25, 2016, at North Charleston Riverfront Park, located at 1001 Everglades Avenue in North Charleston.
-A free public reception and announcement of awards will be held at the Charleston Area Convention Center on Friday, May 1, 2015.
-For more information about the North Charleston Arts Festival, the National Outdoor Sculpture Competition & Exhibition, or other exhibition opportunities, contact the City of North Charleston Cultural Arts Department at (843) 740-5854, email [email protected], or visit NorthCharlestonArtsFest.com.
+The 13th Annual National Outdoor Sculpture Competition & Exhibition will be on display May 1, 2018, through March 24, 2019, at North Charleston Riverfront Park, located at 1001 Everglades Avenue in North Charleston.
+A free public reception and announcement of awards will be held at the Charleston Area Convention Center on Wednesday, May 2, 2018, from 6:00-8:00pm.
+For more information about the North Charleston Arts Fest, the National Outdoor Sculpture Competition & Exhibition, or other exhibition opportunities, contact the City of North Charleston Cultural Arts Department at (843) 740-5854, email [email protected], or visit NorthCharlestonArtsFest.com.